 1700 University Avenue 3-300 Campus Center Flint, MI 48504-6214

 Applicants will be notified of the Admissions Committee’s decision via email.
 Once Kettering University Online has received your application and all supporting documents, please allow approximately two weeks for processing.

-Several financial aid programs exist for on-campus and Kettering University Online students.
-Loans may be available; students who contemplate applying for financial aid should contact that Financial Aid Office for further information at: 800-955-4464 ext.
-7859 or firstname.lastname@example.org.
+Several financial aid programs exist for Kettering University Online students.
+Loans may be available; students who contemplate applying for financial aid should contact the Financial Aid Office for further information at: 800-955-4464 ext.
+7859 or email@example.com.